rust-lang/book/second-edition/nostarch/chapter01.md

 ### Compiling and Running Are Separate Steps

-You've just seen how to run a newly created program, so now let's break that process down and examine each step.
+You’ve just seen how to run a newly created program, so now let’s break that process down and examine each step.

 Before running a Rust program, you have to compile it using the Rust compiler